|526 page views|

-The best time to do this route would be fall before the first snow as it is most likely to be dry at that time.
+I'm guessing the best time to do this route might be fall before the first snow, as it is most likely to be dry at that time.

 Kerry's description is accurate, bearing in mind that the route does join the SE Arete at the notch.

 See Kerry's description.
 Obvious crack/chimney on the left side of the east face.
 The route starts with face climbing about 100' right of the crack system, which does not reach the ground.
 Locate the bolts and you will be in the right spot; just don't make the mistake of continuing up into Moonscape, which shares the first 40 feet and then continues up on more bolted, but runout 5.10 climbing.